Birth Order: Does Your Position in Family Really Make a Difference?

 Birth order theory suggests that where we fall in the family can affect personality into adulthood

-If your family experience has negatively affected your sense of self, find a therapist here
+If your childhood experiences negatively affected your sense of self, find a therapist here

-Whether you’re the eldest, a middle, the youngest or a single child will have a powerful impact on your character.
-Your character is shaped by many factors of course, but your position in the family is particularly important because it’s continually reinforced throughout your life.
+Whether you’re the eldest, a middle, the youngest or a single child can have a powerful impact on your character.
+Your character is shaped by many factors of course, many of which may be more significant, including what resources your parents had, and what relationship you had with your caregivers, your genetic makeup and how your brain works.
+Nonetheless, your sibling relationships are significant, especially given your position in the family is continually reinforced throughout your life.

-To gain a realistic picture of how and why birth order makes a difference, let’s start with the qualities that, in broad terms, are characteristic of each birth order position.
+To gain a realistic picture of how and why birth order can make a difference, let’s start with the qualities that, in broad terms, are characteristic of each birth order position.

 You, like the first born, enjoyed undivided parental attention.
 However, you never had to lose it to a sibling, so you never had to experience such intense jealousy.
 Growing up in an adult world, you’re likely to be a good communicator, practical, academically able, and happy to spend time on your own.
 At the same time, you may feel somewhat awkward with peers, preferring the company of people older than yourself.
 You may also find it difficult to tolerate disorder.

-The descriptions given above are an excellent starting point to help you begin to understand character development.
+The descriptions given above are a starting point to help you begin to understand character development.
 However, to create a more realistic picture of how your birth order position has helped shape your character, we need to consider two further factors:

 The gender of your siblings